next-exp/sw-docs/docs/source/esmeralda.rst

    * - ``strict_vox_size``
      - ``bool``
-     - Flag to indicate if the size of the voxels is forced to be exactly the values provided in the previous argument (*True*),
+     - If *True*: the voxels size is forced to be exactly the values provided in the previous argument.

-       or, on the other hand, if they are allowed to change a bit for each track, aiming to optimize the voxelization process (*False*).
+       If *False*: the dimensions are allowed to change a bit for each track, aiming to optimize the voxelization process.

    * - ``energy_threshold``
      - ``float``